OneGameDad/SFML_Experiments/README.md

 The HUD Component is the base class for a simple HUD/UI system.
 It does not have the functionality of Imgui or other full sytems.
 But it provides a level of abstraction and control.

 #### Player Health Bar
 This is a HUD element that scales to the player's size, and always follows their position.
-It should also reduce in length to show how much health a player has remaining (needs further testing).
+It should also reduce in length to show how much health a player has remaining.
 This will be easily replicable for enemies and other characters.

+#### Energy Bar
+This is a HUD element derived from the Player Health Bar, but not a child class.
+It has all the same behavior, but is used to display the amount of energy the player has.

 #### TextBox
 This is a HUD element that does what it says in the box.
 Dad jokes aside.
 It's a replicable and controllable means of putting text on screen.